 Tropical & subtropical seaweeds

 Identifications and species inventories (incl.
-DNA barconding)
+DNA barcoding)

-Bioprospecting (diversity, biomass, valorization potential)
+Bioprospecting (diversity, biomass, economic potential)

 Phylogenetics, taxonomic revisions